 How to write a good script?¶

-Only use a path name at the very top of your script.
-After that, all path names should be relative.
+Only define a path name at the very top of your script.
+After that, all filenames should be relative to that path.

 Do not copy and paste the same code into a single script (or multiple